Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: The proposed algorithm

 with probability 1 as $N,N_{\mathsf{r}}\rightarrow\infty$, where is the deviation of set $Z_1$ from set $Z_2$. \end{mytheo}

 \begin{pf} The proof can be found in Appendix \ref{proof:theo_almost_uniform_convergence}. \end{pf}

-Theorem \ref{theo:almost_uniform_convergence} exhibits that the optimal solution set of the resampling-based approximation converges to a subset of the original problem for $\bm{\mathrm{x}}_0$ on a set that could be a sufficiently large subset of $\mathcal{X}$.
+Theorem \ref{theo:almost_uniform_convergence} exhibits that the resampling-based approximate problem \ref{eq:prob_approximate}'s optimal solution set converges to a subset of the original problem \ref{eq:prob_orig} for $\rho_{k-1}$ on a set that could be a sufficiently large subset of $\mathscr{P}_{k-1}$.
+This conclusion implies that the reachable set obtained by solving the approximate problem \ref{eq:prob_approximate} converges to a desired minimal $(1-\alpha)-$reachable polynomial sublevel set with probability~1 for every $\rho_{k-1}$ in $\mathscr{P}_{k-1}$.
+The uniform convergence can be ensured if $\mathscr{P}_{k-1}$ is compact.